mmarcus006/web_scraper_legal/readme.md

 - Connection pooling for efficient resource use
 - No authentication bypass or scraping of protected content

+## 🚀 CLI Tools

+The project provides three CLI entry points:

+1. **`dawson`** - Main scraper for downloading documents
+2. **`dawson-rag`** - ChromaDB RAG system for basic search
+3. **`legal-rag`** - Production RAG system with Milvus and Gemini

 ## 📄 License

 This project is for educational and research purposes.
-Ensure compliance with the US Tax Court's terms of service when using this tool.
+Ensure compliance with the US Tax Court's terms of service and Google's API terms when using this tool.

 ## 🤝 Contributing